railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

    Partner Locations > Customers > European Customers +2 bicycles
    ================================================== =============

-When the two operations are complete you will then get the following stock in each location:
+When the two operations are complete, you will see the following stock in each location:

-.. table:: Resulting stock situation
+.. table:: Resulting Stock Situation

    ================================================== =============
    Location                                           Products